DustinHall/dustinhall.github.io/reading-notes/git-intro.md

 **Windows** - Through the [Git Website](http://git-scm.com/download/win) or [GitHub Site](http://windows.github.com/).

-**Linux** - Through the *Package Manager* with Fedora: `$ sudo yum install git`, or with Ubuntu: `$ sudo apt-get install git`.
+**Linux** - Through the *Package Manager* with Fedora: `sudo yum install git`, or with Ubuntu: `sudo apt-get install git`.
 Another option is the [Git Website](http://git-scm.com/download/linux).

 ### Setup

 Git comes with Graphical User Interface (GUI) tools but there are also third part options called GUI Clients.
 Mac, Windows and Linux systems can download GUI Clients [Here](https://git-scm.com/downloads/guis).

-Configuration of Variables - **git config** allows the setting of configuration variables that control aspects of Git's operation and look.
+Configuration of Variables - `git config` allows the setting of configuration variables that control aspects of Git's operation and look.

 Identity Setting - **Set Username** In the Terminal or Command line type: `git config --global user.name "Jane Smith"` and then `git config --global user.email "example@email.com"`.
 Check the settings by entering: `git config --global user.name` (should return Jane Smith) and `git config --global user.email` (should return example@email.com).
 Using the --global option sets that option for the whole system, for specific projects enter the desired Git repository instead.

 Default Text Editor - Unless configured with a default text editor, Git will use the systems.
-If you wanted to set a different text editor, for example Emacs, you would type `$ git config --global core.editor emacs` into your command line.
+If you wanted to set a different text editor, for example Emacs, you would type `git config --global core.editor emacs` into your command line.

 Checking settings - Use `git config --list` to get a list of your current settings.